Eligible Medical Expenses

 This article applies to you if you have a Via Benefits reimbursement account (sometimes known as a Health Reimbursement Arrangement).*

-Generally, the IRS Tax Code 213(d) determines eligible reimbursable expenses.
-(For more information, see the IRS publication 502.)
-However, your former employer might not include all 213(d) expenses as eligible for reimbursement from your reimbursement account.
-Each employer establishes its own guidelines regarding eligible expenses for which it allows reimbursement.
-This information is available:
+Generally, IRS Tax Code 213(d) determines which expenses are eligible for reimbursement.
+(For more information, refer to IRS publication 502.)
+However, your former employer may choose not to include all 213(d) expenses as eligible for reimbursement from your reimbursement account.
+Each employer sets its own rules regarding which expenses qualify.

 Eligible Expenses